CIROH-Snow/snow_sensing/README.md

 ## Code

 This folder contains the code used to operate the snow sensing stations, including data collection, data storage, and data communication.
+It also includes some useful sketches (Mayfly/Arduino code) for testing sensors and reading SD cards.

 ## Funding and Acknowledgments